-self-deification, the self-assertion of one's Pure createdness as an absolute is Satanism, a state not immediately accessible to man.
-The self-assertion of man outside God has the character simply of a conscious divinization of the creature, pantheism or cosmotheism, and is defined only in opposition to theism as atheism or even anti-theism, anti-Christianity.
-This pantheism can have different expressions: the materialism of the hylozoism Encyclopaedists, the of Haeckel, the spiritualistic atheism of Hartmann and Schopenhauer, the economic materialism of Marx, the agnostic positivism of Comte and Spencer.
+Pure self-deification, the self-assertion of one's createdness as an absolute is Satanism, a state not immediately accessible to man.
+The self-assertion of man outside God has the character simply of a conscious divinization of the creature, pantheism or cosmotheism, and is defined only in opposition to theism as atheism or even antitheism, anti-Christianity.
+This pantheism can have different expressions: the materialism of the Encyclopaedists, the hylozoism of Haeckel, the spiritualistic atheism of Hartmann and Schopenhauer, the economic materialism of Marx, the agnostic positivism of Comte and Spenser.
 From a religious point of view, however, all of these varieties lead to one and the same content-pantheism or cosmotheism.
 But this divinization of everything or world-divinization in religious experience inevitably takes on the features of mangodhood.
 Man is the crown of creation, its king and lord, humanity is a divinity, in which each individual human being participates.
-And just as the world gives birth to man, so too the task placed before humanity is to give birth to the superman, the god.
+And just as the world gives birth to man, so too the task placed before humanity is to give birth to the superman, god.
 But since humanity only exists in individual persons and everything higher in a man necessarily is personally embodied, this task in its definitive expression amounts to a striving for the giving birth of a single and unique superman, a personal god, that is, the one who is expressed in Christianity as the Antichrist.
 The unfolding potency, the unavoidable task of mangodhood, is this individual man-god, in whom all of creation would have found its own apotheosis; this idea of an Anti-Christ/Superman has been propounded to modern humanity by Nietzsche.
 The ultimate meaning of mangodhood amounts to the latter appropriating divinity to itself and proclaiming itself as creation's god.
-This is the way of Satan, who, not possessing any power of being of his own and in his apostasy from God becoming a spirit non-being, can only manifest this power by metaphysical theft, since he leads but a ghostly "meteoric" (in the expression of Schelling) existence in constant oscillations between being and non-being, and thereby exists only as a deceptive mirage.
-This mirage would be completely dispelled by an absolute separation of being from non-being, of light from "outer darkness" [Matt.
-8:12, 25:30], which is located on the brink ("edge") of being.10
+This is the way of Satan, who, not possessing any power of being of his own and in his apostasy from God becoming a spirit of non-being, can only manifest this power by metaphysical theft, since he leads but a ghostly 'meteoric' (in the expression of Schelling) existence in constant oscillations between being and nonbeing, and thereby exists only as a deceptive mirage.
+This mirage would be completely dispelled by an absolute separation of being from non-being, of light from 'outer darkness' [Matt.
+8:12, 25:30], which is located on the brink ('edge') of being.9

-Mangodhood, as Bulgakov describes, was and is the trick of the tempter in Genesis 3: that humans might have immediately knowledge of reality (good and evil) like God, thereby becoming as gods (3:4-5).
-This was forbidden not because that knowledge in itself was ultimately impossible for human beings (and with it a transformation into what is divine), but because it could only come as a gift given, as we shall later argue, from the long trial of loving obedience and dependence of the creature on its Creator modelled in the person of Jesus Christ and the saints who shine with his face.
-Transhumanism is yet another human/satanic attempt (or, following
+Mangodhood, as Bulgakov has shown us, was and is the trick of the tempter in Genesis 3: that humans might have immediate knowledge of reality (good and evil) like God becoming as gods (3:4-5).
+This was forbidden not because that knowledge in itself was ultimately impossible for human beings and with it a transformation into what is divine but because it could only come as a gift given, as we shall later argue, from the long trial of loving obedience and dependence of the creature on its Creator modelled in the person of Jesus Christ and the saints who shine with His face.
+Transhumanism is yet another human/satanic attempt, or, following Bulgakov, we might speak the Anti-Christ, at seizing divinity from God, saving and divinizing ourselves but actually in a suicidal fashion tipping ourselves back into the abyss of non-being from which we were created, without what is crucial in order to assimilate the divine into the human: the cross.